AloXado320/sm64_isabelle64_old/README.md

 A SM64 Decomp Mod that let's you play as the yellow dog from Animal Crossing, Isabelle.

-Source contains progress of the next release, version 1.3
+Source code contains progress of the next release (Isabelle 64 version 1.3)

 <img src="https://i.imgur.com/s8VB6vq.png"/></a>